-- Rule of thumb - Stateless firewalls are more complex to configure
+· Stateless firewalls are more complex to configure

-- Rule of thumb - Stateless firewalls are more complex to configure - Which makes configuration errors more likely
+- · Stateless firewalls are more complex to configure - · Which makes configuration errors more likely

-- Rule of thumb - Stateless firewalls are more complex to configure - Which makes configuration errors more likely - Whenever possible, go for the statefull firewall!
+- · Stateless firewalls are more complex to configure - Which makes configuration errors more likely - · Whenever possible, go for the stateful firewall!

-- Rule of thumb - Stateless firewalls are more complex to configure - Which makes configuration errors more likely - Whenever possible, go for the statefull firewall! - Hardware is cheap
+- · Stateless firewalls are more complex to configure - Which makes configuration errors more likely - Whenever possible, go for the stateful firewall! - · Hardware is cheap